wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/logs/configuring_log4j_properties.md

 correlation_header_name="<correlation_id>"
 ```

+Once you have configured this logger, see the instructions on [monitoring correlation logs](../../../administer-and-observe/logs/observability).

 ### Message Tracing Logs

 This is a `RollingFile` appender that writes logs to the `MI_HOME/repository/logs/wso2carbon-trace-messages.log` file.
 By default, the `trace.messages` logger is configured to write logs using this appender.